helldrum/ansible_check/README.md

 if the folder template exist
   - check if all the template have the .j2 extention
-  - check if all the template began with the string #{ansible managed}
+  - check if all the template began with the string #{{ ansible managed }}
+  - check if the template files have atleast one variable (unless is a plain text file and not a template)

 # features in progress